Nyumat/Pathfinding-Algorithm-Tool/README.md

  - Colorful GUI
  - Grid Canvas
  - Barriers
- - One click execution usng pygame
+ - One click execution using pygame

  ## The Algorithm